Docy Child

 Control implementation

-Implement a formal and repeatable process to track and remediate any identified incidents.
+You need to implement a formal and repeatable process to track and remediate any identified security incidents.
 This can include the following steps:

 • Document the incident report and include: